nakanoh/nakanoh/README.md

 ### 👋 Working towards becoming an OSS contributor
-Started by fixing typos and learning how to contribute step by step.
+I started by fixing typos and have been learning how to contribute step by step.

 🔹 **Typo Fixes – PRs merged to:**
 - [Next.js #80181](https://github.com/vercel/next.js/pull/80181)  (`them` → `it`)